turbot/steampipe-docs/docs/cloud/integrations/rstudio.md

 ---
 # Connect to Steampipe Cloud from RStudio

-[RStudio](https://posit.co/products/open-source/rstudio/) is a IDE platform that uses R language to enable users to explore, query, and visualize data.
+[RStudio](https://posit.co/products/open-source/rstudio/) is an IDE that uses the R language to enable users to explore, query, and visualize data.

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including RStudio -- can connect to.